 2.2 Virtual Network Interfaces

-• Loopback Interface (lo): The loopback interface is a virtual network interface used for internal communication within the system.
-It allows processes on the same host to communicate with each other using the IP address 127.0.0.1.
+): The loopback interface is a virtual network interface used for internal communication within the system.
+It allows processes on the same host to communicate with each other using the IP address127.0.0.1

-• Bridge Interfaces (br0): Bridge interfaces are used in scenarios like virtual machine networking, where they allow multiple interfaces to be connected as if they were on the same physical network.
-The bridge interface forwards packets between interfaces in the bridge group.
+): Bridge interfaces are used in scenarios like virtual machine networking, where they allow multiple interfaces to be connected as if they were on the same physical network.
+The bridge interface forwards packets between interfaces in the bridge group. - VLAN Interfaces (

-• VLAN Interfaces (eth0.100): Virtual LAN (VLAN) interfaces allow network segmentation by tagging network traffic with a VLAN ID.
-This enables devices to participate in different logical networks over the same physical connection.
+): Virtual LAN (VLAN) interfaces allow network segmentation by tagging network traffic with a VLAN ID.
+This enables devices to participate in different logical networks over the same physical connection. - Bonded Interfaces (

 3. Configuring Network Interfaces